First Chechen War: Casualties and material damage

 It is impossible to determine the exact losses of the militants.
 According to Maskhadov, approximately 2,800 Chechen fighters were killed, while independent sources estimate the number to be between 3,000 and 10,000.
-Subsequently, the Maskhadov figure migrated to the work of Grigory Krivosheev, his data was accepted as the official Russian side.The Russian military has privately claimed the deaths of 4,000–4,500 Chechens.
-Evgeny Norin notes, these figures are clearly inaccurate.
+Subsequently, the Maskhadov figure migrated to the work of Grigory Krivosheev, his data was accepted as the official Russian side.
+The Russian military has privately claimed the deaths of 4,000–4,500 Chechens.
+At the end of 1995, in the article by I. Rotar “Chechnya: a long-standing turmoil” (Izvestia. - No. 204. – 27 November 1995. – P. 4), with reference to the Russian Ministry of Internal Affairs, information was given that during the year of military actions about 26,000 people died, of which 2,000 Russian military personnel and 10–15,000 Chechen fighters, the rest were civilians (that is, from 9,000 to 14,000) Evgeny Norin notes, these figures are clearly inaccurate.
 He also suggested that it was impossible to determine the losses of the Chechen side, but expressed the theory that they were hardly much less than those of the Russians.